45V Hydrogen Cost Parity: When Clean H2 Beats Grey

 Decision question

-Under finalized 45V rules, what electricity price, matching strategy, and utilization conditions allow clean hydrogen to undercut grey hydrogen at the gate while remaining credit-eligible?
+Under finalized 45V rules, is there any structural region where clean hydrogen can undercut grey hydrogen at the gate under stable screening assumptions?

 Decision owner and deadline